God’s Rainbow

 .

 We don’t have to look far to see the hardships, negativity, disasters, pandemics, joblessness, violence, and hatred that plague this nation.
 So much is happening at once.
-It’s enough to make your head spin and, for many, that’s what is happening.
+It’s enough to make our heads spin.
+And, for many, that’s what is happening.

-Waking up one morning, I could sense something bothering me, but couldn’t put my finger on what the trouble was.
+Waking up one morning, I sensed something bothering me but couldn’t put my finger on the trouble.
 The sun’s radiant rays illuminated the dew droplets on the foliage.
 The temperature was in the mid-sixties with a wonderfully refreshing light wind blowing.
-Butterflies and bees covered my plants in their search for the nectar they desired.
+Butterflies and bees covered my plants in their search for nectar.
 A near-perfect morning.
-Normally my heart would beat fast as I praised God for these things, but on this day it wasn’t.
+Normally my heart would beat fast as I praised God for these things, but on this day, it didn’t.

 I glanced at my garden.
 The tomatoes, zucchini, and squash were the only things left.
-The rest had died out.
+The rest had died.
 It was early September, so there should have been another month of growing.
 Instead of being grateful, my focus stayed on what I didn’t have rather than what I did have.
-That was the start of a downward spiral, yet I hadn’t realized this was happening.
+That was the start of a downward spiral–one I didn’t realize.

-My daughter, who is a mental health counselor, came home from work, and during dinner, she proceeded to tell me about her day.
-Her youngest client was a child of four.
-Four!
+My daughter, who is a mental health counselor, came home from work and, during dinner, told me about her day.
+Her youngest client was four.
 It broke my heart that a child that young, who wasn’t even in school yet, needed therapy.
-It devastated my mind.
 I felt as though I was on a spinning ride at a carnival that wouldn’t stop.
-I needed to escape this craziness!
+I needed to escape this craziness.

 ~Psalm 121:2 NIV